 Geodiversity – the natural range of geological, geomorphological and soil features – is one of the main research topics of RFASE.
-Most of our work revolves around geomorphological mapping, and a related method for assessing the value – the geoconservation potential – of the mapped landforms has been developed.
-Results of this work are presented in the book Geodiversity of Vorarlberg and Liechtenstein by Seijmonsbergen et al. (2014).
+Most of our work revolves around geomorphological mapping, and a related method for assessing the value – the geoconservation potential – of the mapped landscape elements (morphogenetic domains) has been developed.
+Methodololgy and results of this work are presented in Chapter 3 Geoconservation in Vorarlberg and Liechtenstein of the book Geodiversity of Vorarlberg and Liechtenstein by Seijmonsbergen et al. (2014).
 Whereas the landform-based approach focuses on the details of the landscape, the geodiversity (index) map of Vorarlberg by Seijmonsbergen et al. (2018) (Geodiversity index mapping) shows in a complementary manner clusters of high geodiversity based on six abiotic indices.

 Linked to geodiversity is the concept of geomorphological sites (or geomorphosites).
 According to the International Association of Geomorphologists Working Group on Geomorphological Sites (IAG 2005), geomorphosites are portions of the geosphere that present a particular importance in the comprehension of the Earth’s history; as such they deserve special attention in landscape management.
 The German term “Geotop” is often used in central Europe, e.g. by Stürm (2005), who refers to “distinct components of the landscape with an outstanding geological, geomorphological or geoecological value.
 They are relics of, or give good insight into the Earth’s history, the evolution of life, climate or landscape.”

-Landforms are central to our assessment of geoconservation potential.
-In our work, the term “geomorphosite” is not restricted to unique or ‘spectacular’ geomorphological objects or groups of objects, but also includes the ‘common’ sites in which people, animals and plants live.
-The total abiotic landscape – all individual landforms and their interrelationships – is valued on the basis of detailed geomorphological information.
+Landforms – more precisely: morphogenetic domains – are central to our assessment of geoconservation potential.
+In our work, the term geomorphosite is not restricted to unique or ‘spectacular’ geomorphological objects or groups of objects, but also includes the ‘common’ sites in which people, animals and plants live.
+The total abiotic landscape – all individual landscape elements and their interrelationships – is valued on the basis of detailed geomorphological information.

-Geomorphosites or groups of geomorphosites in a landscape are identified as being worth conservation (protection) on the basis of a set of weighting and ranking criteria, applied within and depending on a frame of reference of choice.
+Geomorphosites or groups of geomorphosites in a landscape are identified as being worth conservation (protection) on the basis of a set of weighting and ranking criteria, applied within and depending on a frame of reference of choice, which is in our work the state of Vorarlberg.
 Strength of this approach is that a geomorphosite which is important on a local or regional scale, but not on a global scale, can be ‘captured’ and proposed for conservation, i.e. become a potential geoconservation site, with relevance on the local or regional scale.
 Once a potential geoconservation site has been officially elevated by the authorities within the existing legislative framework to the status of being protected, we call it a geoconservation site.

 We use four traits or factors in the quantitative part of the weighting and ranking protocol: scientific relevance, frequency of occurrence, disturbance and environmental vulnerability.
 Scientific relevance and frequency of occurrence are the primary traits.
 Being geo-ecological factors, they bear most weight in our approach.

-The classes of the morphogenetic classification scheme (see table below) have been assessed in terms of the traits scientific value, frequency of occurrence, vulnerability and disturbance, and have been ranked in three classes of value (high, medium, low; see table below).
+The classes of the Tier-3 morphogenetic classification scheme have been assessed by means of the traits scientific value, frequency of occurrence, vulnerability and disturbance, and have been ranked in three classes of value (high, medium, low; see table below).
 The classes with high value are potential geoconservation sites.
-The digital geomorphological map of the Weienried area in northern Vorarlberg and the corresponding map with the geoconservation potential (below) show examples of the application.
+The digital geomorphological map of the Weienried area in northern Vorarlberg and the corresponding map with the geoconservation potential (below) illustrate the application.

-The above map shows the digital geomorphological map of the Weienried area in northern Vorarlberg, generated in GIS by conversion of a field-based and hand-drafted map.
+The above map shows the computer-assisted, digital, geomorphological map of the Weienried area in northern Vorarlberg (Geomorphological mapping – Computer-assisted geomorphological mapping).
 The map is displayed on a background of 10 m contour lines.